 State Line Lookout, Closter, NJ 07624.
 NJ Turnpike north towards Fort Lee/George Washington Bridge to Palisades Interstate Parkway to State Line Lookout exit.

-Large paved lot.
+Large paved lot that now charges a parking fee year round (Metered parking with app or by license plate).
 The trailhead is in the far left corner when pulling into the lot.

 Restrooms: